All about Oats

 We are very aware of the environmental issues surrounding the production of palm oil and we work with the RSPO (Roundtable for Sustainable Palm Oil) to ensure all the palm oil we buy is sustainably sourced and comes from a segregated supply chain.
-It’s an important subject so why not come over to our dedicated page where you can understand our thinking in this area in more detail.
+It’s an important subject that benefits from a thorough explanation, so why not come over to our dedicated page where you can understand our thinking in this area in more detail.

 Q. Are you trying to do anything to reduce your plastic packaging?